-It’s been a really tough 12 months for learner drivers across Britain.
+It’s been a really tough time for learner drivers across Britain.
 Driving lessons and tests have been suspended and restarted more times than we can count.
-This has resulted in last minute cancellations, significant delays and lots of confusion.
+This has resulted in last minute cancellations, significant delays, backlogs and lots of confusion.
 Basically, everything that you don’t want thrown at you when you’re trying to acquire an important life skill!

 Learner drivers can roughly be split into 4 categories, which you will see below.
 Find which one you belong to and check out our advice on how to kickstart your journey to earning a licence in the best possible way!

 Unsurprisingly, the pandemic has motivated a lot of people to want to learn to drive.
 Lockdown really brought home how useful it is to have a driving licence, huh?
 Along with the freedom of movement a car provides, it also means you can keep yourself safe by avoiding the crowds on public transport.
 With some semblance of normality beginning to return, now is a great time to start learning to drive!

 What you do need to take into account is the fact that a higher than average number of people will be looking to organise lessons and book tests.
 This is because of the significant delays imposed on learners over the past 12 months.
 While we’re obviously pretty biased, it really does make sense to take an intensive approach to learning to drive.
 Whether you go with a PassMeFast course or not, it doesn’t make sense to drag the learning process out with a traditional approach to lessons.

 When you do start learning to drive, things may look a little different than you might expect, thanks to our uninvited friend who continues to show up: COVID-19.
 In Scotland, for instance, face coverings are mandatory for both the instructor and learner during lessons.
 This is also commonplace in England and Wales.
 You may also find that your instructor keeps the windows rolled down for lessons and spends extra time cleaning the car.

 Find out what PassMeFast is doing to make driving lessons safe here.